eliasdarruda/nx-config-splitter/README.md

 ng generate nx-config-splitter:merge
 ```

-I recommend you to run this command before any `serve`, `build`, `generate` command to ensure you'll always have your files updated.
+I recommend you to run this command before any `serve`, `build`, `generate` command to ensure you'll always have your configuration files updated.

 ## Adding `project.config.json` in your projects automatically